 The Atlantic Whitefish and its habitat are also protected by provincial legislation, including the Nova Scotia Endangered Species Act and the Nova Scotia Environment Act.
 Minamkeak, Milipsigate and Hebb Lakes form the water supply for the town of Bridgewater and as such have received environmental protection as a designated Watershed Protected Water Area under the Environment Act since 2006.

-Fisheries and Oceans Canada published a Recovery Strategy for Atlantic Whitefish in 2007.
-An amended Recovery Strategy and an Action Plan were posted as proposed to the Species at Risk Public Registry in 2016 and a Report on the progress of Recovery Strategy implementation for the period 2007-2012 was published in 2016.
-The goal of the Atlantic Whitefish Recovery Strategy is to achieve stability in the current population of Atlantic Whitefish in Nova Scotia, re-establish the anadromous form and expand the population beyond its current range.
+Fisheries and Oceans Canada published a recovery strategy for Atlantic Whitefish in 2007.
+An amended recovery strategy and an action plan were finalized and posted on the Species at Risk Public Registry in 2018.
+A report on the progress of recovery strategy implementation for the period 2007-2012 was published in 2016.
+The goal of the Atlantic Whitefish recovery strategy is to achieve stability in the current population of Atlantic Whitefish in Nova Scotia, re-establish the anadromous form and expand the population beyond its current range.

 For more information on Atlantic Whitefish and to view the recovery documents, visit the Species at Risk Public Registry.

 SARA Status: Endangered (2003)

 Region: Nova Scotia